 KiCad Tutorial 4/5 – PCB Design and Routing

-Last article, we looked at the development of electronics schematics with Kicad, along with some the tips and tricks involved with getting the schematics ready for the Kicad’s PCBnew software.
-For this Article, we will look at transforming the schematics and netlist generated with Kicad’s EEschema, into PCB using the Kicad PCBnew software.
+In the last article, we looked at the development of electronics schematics with Kicad, along with some of the tips and tricks involved with getting the schematics ready for Kicad’s PCBnew software.
+For this article, we will look at transforming the schematics and netlist generated with Kicad’s EEschema, into PCB using the Kicad PCBnew software.

 For this tutorial, we will be using the same 7-Segment driver schematics which we created in the previous articles (shown in the image below).